Pavilion Arts Centre, Buxton: Background

 The Pavilion Arts Centre is Buxton's second theatre, located behind the Buxton Opera House which is the town's principal theatre venue with 900 seats.
 The two theatres share a programme of events staged by the same organisation.
 In 2010 the Paxton Suite was redeveloped and opened as the Pavilion Arts Centre with a smaller Studio Theatre as well as the main theatre.
 The centre is one of the main venues for the annual Buxton Festival and for the town's Fringe Festival.

 It is the oldest surviving theatre in Buxton.
 The earliest theatre in Buxton was in a thatched house on Spring Gardens, which staged performances from c.1784 to c.1829 at the foot of Hardwick Street (replaced by Milligan's Drapery and Milliner's shop and where the Argos store is now).
 From 1830 to 1854 the theatre moved to the end of the Broad Walk, in the old hall stables opposite the Old Hall Hotel at the foot of Hall Bank.
 In 1833 the world-famous violinist Niccolo Paganini performed there.
 After this theatre was demolished in 1854, performances were held variously at the Assembly Room, the Courthouse and the Independent Chapel.
 In 1889 the Entertainment Stage was opened by actor John Toole.
 It was also known as the New Theatre.
 When the Buxton Opera House theatre was opened in 1903, the New Theatre was modified to show silent movies and changed its name to the Hippodrome.
 In 1932 it reverted to a performance theatre and became The Playhouse.
 An annual festival ran from 1937 to 1942, in conjunction with Lilian Baylis's theatre company from London's Old Vic Theatre, with plays at the Opera House and a summer school at The Playhouse theatre.
-The Playhouse had its own resident reperatory company, which included Sir Nigel Hawthorne.
-The Literary and Dramatic Societies of local schools Buxton College and Cavendish Grammar School staged annual performances of either Shakespeare, such as Hamlet (1966), Coriolanus (1968) and Macbeth (1970), or modern works, such as Bertold Brecht's Life of Galileo (1967) and Dylan Thomas's The Doctor & the Devils (1969).
-In 1979 it was renamed again as The Paxton Suite.
+The Playhouse had its own resident repertory company, which included Nigel Hawthorne.